paul-nechifor/papers/readme.md

 # Papers

-Generator of funny computer science papers titles by using Markov chains.
+Generator of funny computer science paper titles by using Markov chains.
+[See it live][live] on my web site.
+This uses my [markov-pack][] package.

 ![Cover for Papers.](screenshot.png)